jaimeporras/sample-app-auto-reconnaissance/README.md

-# Auto Recon
+# Auto Reconnaissance

 ## Description

 This is a sample application showcasing how to use Lattice HTTP SDKs to perform Entity Auto Reconnaissance.

-The program streams incoming entities with the Entities API, determines if there is any non-friendly track within a certain distance from the asset, and if so, classifies the track disposition as suspicious and creates an investigation task.
+The program streams all incoming entities with the Entities API, determines if there is any non-friendly track within a certain distance from an asset.
+If this requirement is fulfilled, the auto reconnaissance system classifies the track disposition as suspicious and creates an investigation task for the asset to investigate the track.
+You will create a pair of a simulated asset and a track for a clear demonstration of this process.

 The following endpoints are showcased in this application: